LudwigWeiss/diffusion-pipe-gh200/README.md

 ## License

-This project is licensed under [LICENSE].
+This project is licensed under MIT License.
 See the LICENSE file for details.

 ## Citation